Indies Brigade: History

 After the formation of the United Kingdom of the Netherlands and the Anglo-Dutch Treaty of 1814, by which the British relinquished control of the Dutch colonies, King William I of the Netherlands acted to recruit troops to safeguard his colonial possessions.
 However, soon after, Napoleon escaped from exile on Elba and in June 1815 launched the Waterloo Campaign.
 The Dutch scrambled their troops to defend against the French invasion, and the troops bound for the colonies were combined into a temporary Indies Brigade and placed under Baron Lieutenant General Carl Heinrich Wilhelm Anthing, commander of the Dutch East Indies force.

-During the Waterloo Campaign, the brigade formed part of II Corps under the British general Lord Hil.
+During the Waterloo Campaign, the brigade formed part of II Corps under the British general Lord Hill.
 The unit was held in reserve and did not take part in either the Battle of Waterloo or the Battle of Quatre Bras.
 Allied commander-in-chief Arthur Wellesley, 1st Duke of Wellington positioned the brigade with the 1st Netherlands Division near the town of Halle.
 These Dutch-Belgian units, nominally under the command of then 18-year-old Prince Frederick of the Netherlands, were joined on the morning of 18 June by British and Hanoverian units.
 The troops, 17,000 in all, were placed around Halle to protect the Allied right (Western) flank from French attack, and instructed to hold their ground if attacked.
 However, they remained in reserve and did not take part in the fighting.

 In the Allied invasion of France following the victory at Waterloo, the Indies Brigade took part in the assaults on Le Quesnoy, Valenciennes and Condé-sur-l'Escaut.
-The unit's commander, General Anthing, negotiated the French surrender of Le Quesnoy.
+The unit's commander, major-general Anthing, negotiated the French surrender of Le Quesnoy.